kkrings/ansible-roles/README.rst

 Prerequisites
 -------------

+After the installation of the minimal Ubuntu 18.04, you should end up in Bash.
 I recommend the installation of the latest Ansible version inside its own virtual Python environment via the virtualenvwrapper_ script::

     sudo aptitude install virtualenvwrapper
     source /usr/share/virtualenvwrapper/virtualenvwrapper.sh
     mkvirtualenv --python=/usr/bin/python3 -i ansible py3-ansible

+Note that ``aptitude`` is not installed by default, either install it via ``apt-get`` or simply use ``apt-get`` directly.

 Installation
 ------------